 Refrigeration

 I store leftovers covered in the fridge and use them within a few days.
 A snug container keeps the surface from drying out.
-The sauce firms up a bit when cold, which is normal and loosens again when reheated.
+The sauce firms up a bit when cold, which is normal and loosens again when reheatedโmuch like the base of this Whole30 Marry Me Chicken.

 Freezing

 I donโt freeze this one often.
 The texture can turn grainy once thawed because of the cheese.
-If I need to plan ahead, I prepare the mixture and keep it refrigerated, then bake it fresh instead.
+If I need a freezer-friendly chicken option, I usually opt for something broth-based like this Mini Chicken Meatball Soup.

 Make-Ahead Tips